wildfly-extras/creaper/README.md

 Creaper is a small library for WildFly management with a slight bias towards testing.
-It provides a simple API for managing a running server (online) or rewriting a configuration XML file of a stopped server (offline).
+It provides a simple API for managing a running server (online).
+Offline management (rewriting a configuration XML file of a stopped server) is **deprecated** — use online management operations with an embedded server instead.
-Note that manipulating the XML files is generally discouraged and should only be used when absolutely necessary.

 Please refer to these WildFly wiki pages for an in-depth description of the management functionalities: